insentia/windows_ad/README.md

 Puppet open source v3.5.1 and v3.6.2, the puppetmaster version is v3.4.3 (on ubuntu 14.04 LTS).
 Should work since version 3.5.1 of puppet

 ##Last Fix/Update
-V 0.1.2 :
+V 0.1.3 :
- - Update get_password function
+ - Update User Resource :
+ - Add fullname parameters
+ - Remove mandatory flag on lastname and firstname (can just specify one)
+ - Add emailaddress parameter

 ##Module Description